allegro/blog/_posts/2024-04-22-cost-optimization-data-pipeline-gcp.md

 ## Approach to cost optimization

-At the beginning of the cost optimization let's draft a couple of hypothesis:
+At the beginning of the cost optimization let's draft a couple of hypotheses:

 - Physical resources are underutilized.
 - Physical resources have not the best price-to-performance ratio.